The origin of the coherent radio flash potentially associated with GRB 201006A: Discussion and conclusions

 \citet{rowlinson23} conclude that the radio flash associated with \grb{} is from a long-lived neutron star engine born in the aftermath of a neutron-star merger, with the coherent radio emission a product of its eventual demise at $\approx \unit[77]{min}$ (laboratory frame) into a black hole through the Blitzar mechanism~\citep{falcke14}, or an indefinitely stable neutron star producing coherent emission through some mechanism akin to a magnetar flare.

 In this \emph{Letter}, we critically assess both scenarios.
 In particular, we concretely rule out a neutron-star collapse due to inconsistency with both the observational data of \grb{} and theoretical works for neutron-star collapse times.
 We also highlight that interpretation of the X-ray afterglow of \grb{} as an indefinitely stable neutron star is subjective to binning.
 Furthermore, optical constraints require an engine that has significantly accelerated the ejecta, which in turn produces a bright radio afterglow that should currently be observable with the VLA or MeerKAT.
 While there are caveats to these multi-wavelength constraints, the tuning in the form of rebinning the X-ray afterglow, the optical and radio afterglow non-detections, and the general issues for propagation of coherent radio emission through merger ejecta~\citep{margalit2019_frbbns, Bhardwaj2023} or through magnetospheres~\citep{Beloborodov2022} suggests tension with the interpretation that \grb{} and the potentially associated radio flash are produced by an indefinitely stable neutron star.
+The tentative, observed dispersion measure of sGRB 201006A is also in significant tension with the expected dispersion measure contributions from the kilonova ejecta at $\unit[49]{min}$, and requires significantly smaller ejected mass than a typical merger~\citep{Radice2024}.

 Given the tensions with a neutron-star remnant interpretation, we instead suggest a simpler alternative.
-That the sGRB was powered by a black hole, with the coherent radio emission a product of a synchrotron maser from a plasmoid interacting with the magnetized jet material, a scenario that readily explains all features of the X-ray data (without needing to rebin) and the optical constraints.
+That the sGRB was powered by a black hole, with the coherent radio emission a product of a synchrotron maser from a plasmoid interacting with the magnetized upstream material following the sGRB, a scenario that could potentially explain all features of the X-ray data (without needing to rebin) and the optical constraints.
 Such a scenario also makes predictions for a radio remnant that are not detectable.
 If this interpretation is correct, then it would serve as great verification for the synchrotron-maser or magnetic reconnection within jet model for coherent radio emission and, in turn, provide evidence that FRB-like phenomena can be associated with objects other than magnetars.